-Nonqualified Deferred Compensation Plan
+Non-qualified Deferred Compensation Plan

 The Company adopted the NQDC Plan effective on February 1, 2022.
-The NQDC Plan is an unfunded, nonqualified deferred compensation plan that allows eligible participants to voluntarily defer receipt of their salary and annual cash bonuses up to approved limits.
+The NQDC Plan is an unfunded, non-qualified deferred compensation plan that allows eligible participants to voluntarily defer receipt of their salary and annual cash bonuses up to approved limits.
 In its discretion, the Company may credit one or more additional contributions to participant accounts.
 NQDC Plan participants who are not accruing benefits under the Supplemental Executive Retirement Plan are eligible to have discretionary annual employer contributions credited to their NQDC Plan accounts.
 All participants are also eligible to have employer supplemental contributions and employer discretionary contributions credited to their NQDC Plan accounts.
 The amounts of such contributions, if any, may differ from year to year and from participant to participant.

-The amounts for employee or employer contributions charged to expense related to the NQDC Plan for fiscal 2023 and fiscal 2022 were \$0.3 million and nominal, respectively.
+The amounts for employee or employer contributions charged to expense related to the NQDC Plan for fiscal 2024, fiscal 2023 and fiscal 2022, were \$0.8 million, \$0.3 million and nominal, respectively.

 The Company, at its discretion, may also elect to transfer funds to a trust account with the intention to fund the future liability.
-Total NQDC Plan assets were \$2.0 million and \$1.3 million as of August 26, 2023 and August 27, 2022, respectively, and are included within other long-term assets in the accompanying Consolidated Balance Sheet.
-Total NQDC Plan liabilities were nominal as of each August 26, 2023 and August 27, 2022 and are included within current accrued liabilities in the accompanying Consolidated Balance Sheet.
+Total NQDC Plan assets were \$3.3 million and \$2.0 million as of August 31, 2024 and August 26, 2023, respectively, and are included within other long-term assets in the accompanying Consolidated Balance Sheets.
+Total NQDC Plan liabilities were \$1.6 million and \$0.5 million as of August 31, 2024 and August 26, 2023, respectively, and are included within current accrued liabilities in the accompanying Consolidated Balance Sheets.